 The Lizottes focus on custom-built quality control and grading equipment for the seafood industry.
 Lizotte’s machines are able to sort and grade seafood products by size, colour, shape, external defects, and internal defects visible only through the use of x-ray technology.

-Though the company has clients in New Brunswick, most of their business is in export.
+Though the company has clients in New Brunswick, most of its business is in export.
 Steve Lizotte says the company now has machines in Nova Scotia, Quebec, Newfoundland, Mexico, Chile, Brazil, Australia as well as several locations in the United States and Europe.

 Steve returned to New Brunswick in 2012 after spending five years working in Nunavut’s public sector.
 “I wanted to gain some professional and life experience, so I went to work in Nunavut.
 What brought me back to New Brunswick was family, specifically the family business,” he says.